Stellarium/stellarium/BUILDING.md

 > The filename must match the URL exactly, and the directory name is the package name in lowercase.

+You can also write a script to automate this process.

 ### Installing these packages

 To install all of these, use the following commands: